TimSevereijns/JSON-Utilities/README.md

-# JSON Utilities
+# **JSON Utilities**

 [![codecov](https://codecov.io/gh/TimSevereijns/JSON-Utilities/branch/master/graph/badge.svg)](https://codecov.io/gh/TimSevereijns/JSON-Utilities)

-> A series of utility functions built around the popular `rapidjson` library that aim to simplify serialization and deserialization.
+A toy project aimed at providing a series of utility functions built around the popular `rapidjson` library to make serialization and deserialization a __little__ easier.

+The primary motivation for this project is simply a desire to experiment with a bit of template meta-programming.

-## Serialization
+# Serialization

 For instance, suppose you have a simple `std::vector<int>` that you want to serialize.
 All you have to do is call the `serialize_to_json(...)` function, passing in the container: